Narayan Bareth

-Narayan Barhath is a veteran Indian journalist, political analyst and the former State Information Commissioner of Rajasthan.
-As a journalist, he has been associated with various news groups including BBC, The Asian Age, and The Pioneer.
-He has served as Professor of Journalism at both the University of Rajasthan's Centre for Mass Communication and Haridev Joshi University of Journalism and Mass Communication.
+Narayan Barhath (1 October 1957 – 6 March 2026) was an Indian journalist and political analyst who served as the State Information Commissioner of Rajasthan.
+As a journalist, he associated with various news groups including BBC, The Asian Age, and The Pioneer.
+He served as Professor of Journalism at both the University of Rajasthan's Centre for Mass Communication and Haridev Joshi University of Journalism and Mass Communication.

+Early life

+Bareth was born in Rajasthan, India on 1 October 1957.

 Career

 Journalism

-Bareth has been working in the field of journalism for around three decades.
+Bareth worked in the field of journalism for around three decades.
 He began his career at Navbharat Times in Kota in 1986 and went on to work with various news groups, including The Asian Age, BBC, Dainik Bhaskar, Deccan Chronicle, and The Pioneer.
-He is credited for laying the foundations for BBC in Rajasthan, working as BBC Rajasthan correspondent for over a decade.
-As an esteemed journalist in Rajasthan, he has extensively covered the desert region's droughts and reported on issues such as the Indo-Pak border, migration, and the influx of refugees from Pakistan.
-He has also written numerous articles on social discrimination, women's empowerment, and development stories from marginalized communities such as Muslims and Dalits in the state.
+He is credited with laying the foundations for BBC in Rajasthan, working as BBC Rajasthan correspondent for over a decade.
+As an esteemed journalist in Rajasthan, he extensively covered the desert region's droughts and reported on issues such as the Indo-Pak border, migration, and the influx of refugees from Pakistan.
+He also wrote numerous articles on social discrimination, women's empowerment, and development stories from marginalized communities such as Muslims and Dalits in the state.
 He was associated with the campaign for the establishment of the RTI Act.
-In 2005, Prof Bareth retraced Gandhi's famous Dandi March from Sabarmati to Dandi and documented his journey.
-Along with attending several orientation programs, he has delivered speeches on media and journalism and participated in workshops in various locations.
-His research interests include radio journalism.
+In 2005, Prof. Bareth retraced Gandhi's famous Dandi March from Sabarmati to Dandi and documented his journey.
+Along with attending several orientation programs, he delivered speeches on media and journalism and participated in workshops in various locations.
+His research interests included radio journalism.

 According to Bareth, caste-issues play minimal role in state elections in Rajasthan which alternates between Congress and BJP every five years.
 However, it is still an issue today where having a name associated with lower castes sets them apart.
 He highlighted the name change notices in newspapers, revealing the widespread impact on countless names, not just in Rajasthan.

 Speaking on recent trends, Bareth stated that India has much to preserve in every field, but the market is now dominating everything.
 According to him, India's culture, spirituality, yoga, clothing, food are its soft power, but the country is losing sight of its identity.
-He expressed concern about the media's growing focus on advertising over the public interest, and believes that questioning is crucial to the understanding of society, which should not be suppressed.
+He expressed concern about the media's growing focus on advertising over the public interest, and believed that questioning is crucial to the understanding of society, which should not be suppressed.